 - A CVRP application must be submitted within 3 months of vehicle purchase or lease date.
 Vehicles purchased or leased prior to December 3rd, 2019 have an 18-month eligibility window in which to submit an application.

 For more information, please visit our rebate eligibility guidelines to learn about application requirements, the rebate limit, the CVRP ownership requirement and vehicle eligibility.

 Consumers are not eligible for CVRP rebates if their gross annual incomes are above the thresholds listed below.
 The income cap applies to all eligible vehicle types except fuel-cell electric vehicles.

 - $300,000 for joint filers

-- On the 2017 IRS Form 1040: Sum of lines 7-21.
-Line 22 on IRS Form 1040 is not used to calculate total gross income for the Clean Vehicle Rebate Project.
+- On IRS Form 1040: Sum of lines 1–6.
+Line 7 is not used to calculate total gross income for the Clean Vehicle Rebate Project.

 In some situations, more documentation will be requested at the discretion of the Administrator.
 Please visit our income eligibility page for more information.